Langcliffe: Cotton mills

 Cotton spinning was industrialised by the mid-18th century, but weaving remained a domestic activity based on the putting-out system.
 Many families had hand looms in their houses but some set up small weaving shops with a few looms and hired others.
 In the 1820s, weavers expected to produce three pieces of cloth per week for 2 shillings each.
 Work was irregular as yarn was not always available and it was customary to close the shops for haymaking and harvest to assist the farmers.
 Plain-cotton weaving could be done by a child of twelve and many parents preferred to have their children earning money rather than going to school.

 Langcliffe High Mill was a spinning-mill, built in 1783–84 by George and William Clayton and their brother-in-law, R. Walshman.
-They had previously built a successful spinning-mill at Keighley, and brought with them experienced operators of early Arkwright spinning frames, many of them children, for whom they provided lodgings, clothing and basic education.
+They had previously established the first cotton mill in Yorkshire, at Low Mill in Keighley, using early Arkwright spinning frames.
+From that factory they brought experienced operators to Langcliffe, many of them children, for whom they provided lodgings, clothing and basic education.
 This was one of Yorkshire's earliest and largest cotton-spinning mills: 14 bays, 5 storeys high, housing 14,032 spindles.
 In the early 1800s the mill was enlarged to accommodate a steam engine to supplement its water power.

 Watershed Mill was a weaving-mill, dating from 1785, and is also known simply as 'the Shed'.
 It is a single-storey building, less than half a mile downstream from Langcliffe High Mill.
 It was built by friends of Richard Arkwright to house his new spinning machines, but in the 1820s it was converted into a weaving-mill housing 300 looms.
 Financial difficulties forced the mill-owners to close it in 1855, but Langcliffe High Mill then took it over.

 Langcliffe High Mill and Watershed Mill continued to operate for another century, before both closed in the 1950s.
 Langcliffe High Mill then became a paper-mill but now it houses a packaging company.
 It was made a grade II listed-building on 7 April 1977.
 Watershed Mill now houses a shopping centre.

 An 1870s description of Langcliffe described: